For daily wit & wisdom, sign up for the Almanac newsletter.

 During what phases does Earthshine occur?

-Earthshine is most apparent one to five days before and after a New Moon when you’ll see a thin crescent Moon in the night sky.
-(When is the New Moon this month?
-Look on your Moon Phase Calendar!)
+Earthshine is most apparent in the few days before and after a New Moon when you’ll see a thin crescent Moon in the night sky.
+See the Moon Phase Calendar!

 Cool Earthshine Facts